pysnippet/fastapi-oauth2/docs/integration/integration.md

 ### Callback

 The `callback` is called with the [`Auth`](#auth-context) and [`User`](#user-context) arguments when the authentication succeeds.
-This can be used for migrating an external user into the system of the existing application.
+This can be used for [user provisioning](/references/tutorials#user-provisioning).
 Apart from other OAuth2 solutions that force using their base user models, certain architectural designs, or a database from a limited set of choices, this kind of solution gives developers freedom.

 ## Router